jacobsilver2/MusicVenueManager/README.md

 This is an application which allows a user to manage bookings for a music venue.
 The user can create a profile, add shows, and create acts for those shows.
 It allows the user to edit/delete the show, as well as edit/delete the associated acts.

 # Installation Guide
 Fork and clone the repo.
 Make sure to run bundle install after downloading.
-You can run a server by typing in thin start --ssl into the command line.
+You can run a server by typing in rails server into the command line.
+Use the web address http://localhost:3000

 # Contributing
 We love pull requests from everyone.